AaronXu07/2023-WRO-Future-Engineers-Competition/README.md

 ## Content

-* `t-photos` contains 2 photos of the team (an official one and one funny photo with all team members)
+* `t-photos` contains 2 photos of the team (an official one and one funny photo with all team members).
-* `v-photos` contains 6 photos of the vehicle (from every side, from top and bottom)
+* `v-photos` contains 6 photos of the vehicle (from every side, from top and bottom).
 * `video` contains the video.md file with the links to the videos where driving demonstrations exists
-* `schemes` contains a schematic diagram in form of a PNG of the electromechanical components illustrating all the elements (electronic components and motors) used in the vehicle and how they connect to each other.
+* `schemes` contains a schematic diagram in form of a PNG of the electromechanical components illustrating all the elements (electronic components and motors) used in the vehicle, and how they connect to each other.
-* `src` contains code of control software for all components which were programmed to participate in the competition
+* `src` contains code of control software for all components which were programmed to participate in the competition.
-* `other` is for other files which can be used to understand how to prepare the vehicle for the competition.
+* `other` is for miscellaneous files which can be used to understand how we prepared the vehicle for the competition.
 ----